SeisoLLC/easy_infra/README.md

 1. **Continuous Integration** as a part of Pull/Merge Request validation.
 1. **Continuous Deployment** as an automated deployment tool.

-To build the docker image run:
+To build the docker image, run:

 ```bash
 pipenv run invoke build --debug